 on and handle for event handlers (examples: onClick, handleSubmit).

 Info Verb prefixes are also called actions in the A/HC/LC pattern.
-See more in the A/HC/LC pattern section later in this chapter.
+See more in the Use the A/HC/LC pattern section later in this chapter.

 And the following prefixes for boolean variables or functions that return a boolean value: